Main Content

 Enabled hover guidance mission.

-The VTOLTiltrotor Simulink® model contains these six subsystems that enable you to customize the VTOL UAV template:
+The VTOLTiltrotor Simulink® model contains these subsystems that enable you to customize the VTOL UAV template:

-• Ground Control Station – Contains a customized mission and sends the next state for the UAV mission to enable the VTOL UAV to execute a set of maneuvers.
+• Ground Control Station — Contains a customized mission, and sends the next state of the mission to the UAV to enable the VTOL UAV to execute a set of maneuvers.

 • Autopilot The controller for the VTOL aircraft.